kbjiang/02_study/deep-learning/nn-zero-to-hero-karpathy/note-makemore.md

 	3. Can skip `bigram` part when revisit
 2. Good intuitions
 	1. `Key` is the token's brand, `Query` is what it wants and `Value` is what it offers.
 It's the "communication" between tokens.
-	2. `FeedForward` is on token level and done independently on each token.
-It's the token "thinking" about what it now has. [timestamp](https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5162)
+	2. `FeedForward` is on token level and done independently and identically on each position.
+It's the token individually "thinking" about what it now has. [timestamp](https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5162)
+		1. In original paper, "While the linear transformations are the same across different positions, they use different parameters from layer to layer.
+Another way of describing this is as two convolutions with kernel size 1."
+	3. Each block has two parts:
+		1. `attention` is for *communication* (cross tokens)
+		2. `ffwd` is for computation (single token).
-	3. Think of *residual pathway* $x$  as a gradient highway at initialization (before *residual block* $\Delta x$ becomes meaningful.) [timestamp](https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5320)
+	4. Think of *residual pathway* $x$  as a gradient highway at initialization (before *residual block* $\Delta x$ becomes meaningful.) [timestamp](https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5320)
 3. LayerNorm
 	1. Normalizes among neurons, as opposed to data points.
 No need running mean/std.
 	2. [timestamp](https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5573)